Radio Paradise: History

-The station was started in February 2000 by Bill Goldsmith and his wife, Rebecca Goldsmith.
-Bill had worked in radio since leaving high school in 1971 and began to experiment with webcasting in 1995.
+The station was started in February 2000 by William Goldsmith and his wife, Rebecca Goldsmith.
+William had worked in radio since leaving high school in 1971 and began to experiment with webcasting in 1995.
 Radio Paradise was originally operated from the Goldsmith's home in Paradise, California, from which the station derives its name.
 The station had relocated to the Borrego Valley (east of San Diego, California) in 2016, before the town of Paradise was largely destroyed by the Camp Fire in November 2018.
-In 2022, Rebecca retired, and Bill's daughter, Alanna, assumed Rebecca's role.
+In 2022, Rebecca retired, and William's daughter, Alanna, assumed Rebecca's role.
 The station relocated to Eureka, California.

 Radio Paradise was featured in a TIME magazine article from April 11, 2004, called "The Revolution in Radio".

 In April 2006, Radio Paradise introduced the Listeners World Map, showing the numbers and locations of listeners across the world, currently located under Community/Who's Listening.

-In June 2006, Radio Paradise began trial runs of Octoshape for its 192 kbit/s MP3 stream.
+In June 2006, Radio Paradise began trial runs of Octoshape, a proprietary implementation of Adaptive bitrate streaming, for its 192 kbit/s MP3 stream.
 In September 2006, the station began a 128 kbit/s AAC stream.
-In 2012, RP began a 320 kbp/s AAC stream and is now also offering lossless (FLAC) streaming.
+In 2012, RP began a 320 kbp/s AAC stream and is now also offering lossless (FLAC/ALAC) streaming.